body

 Hmmm…come to think of it….Milly’s husband has been away on a business trip for a really long time and they have a new patio and a new deck and new, high, lush landscaping around it all.
 Just kidding.
 Maybe.

-If you think nobody would really do that, take a look at these recent stories in the news.
+If you think nobody would really do that, take a look at these stories in the news.

 In April, 2014: